 The school will ensure that everyone, including students with SEND, can feel they belong in the school community and high expectations are maintained for all students.
-Behaviour will need to be considered in relation to a pupil's SEND, although it does not follow that every incident of misbehaviour will be connected to their SEND.
+Behaviour will need to be

 Staff will be given adequate training on matters such as how certain special educational needs, disabilities, or mental health needs which may at times affect a pupil's behaviour.